 Anyway I digress ……

-Off we then popped to another vide grenier ten minutes away and I found some wall lights for three euro:
+Off we then popped to another vide grenier ten minutes away and I found a wall light originally bought for the smallest room in the house, but it was too small to accommodate the light, so it is now for sale.

-And this pretty little pink stand for three euro, perfect for me as I am really in to grey and pink at the moment.
+And this pretty little pink stand , perfect for me as I am really in to grey and pink at the moment.
 Bless my husband good job he is in touch with his feminine side.

 I think the French think we’re mad.
 They love new things, but perhaps that is because they are surrounded by old things everywhere, whereas in England they are few and far between now.
 I could cry when I think of things that my mum and dad (God rest their souls) burnt when they first moved into their house.
 Over here the French don’t tend to throw anything away, everything has a value, or in some cases to them a stupid English person who will come along and buy it!!
 I love it!!
 I am in my element.
 So is Rich.